 WordPress just made your day: Brand icons in the Customizer

 If you use WordPress, you might already know that there’s been a favicon functionality in WordPress core since version 4.3.
-So you can use this default functionality, without hassle.
+So you can utilize this default functionality without hassle.
 It’s located in the Customizer and is called Site Icon.
-In fact, WordPress recommends using this option to add a favicon.
+WordPress recommends using this option to add a favicon.

-You don’t even need to create a favicon. ico file, like you, used to, years ago.
-Just use a square image, preferably at least 512 pixels wide and tall.
-That seems to contradict with the recommendation to keep it as small as possible.
+You don’t even need to create a favicon.
+Icon file, like you used to, years ago.
+Use a square image, preferably at least 512 pixels wide and tall.
+That seems to contradict the recommendation to keep it as small as possible.
 But if you optimize your image, it won’t slow down your site 🙂

-More information on how to go about this in WordPress is in the WordPress Codex.
-Go read and add a nice favicon to your own site!
+The WordPress Codex provides more information on how to do this in WordPress.
+Go read and add a nice favicon to your site!

 Is favicon not showing up in Google Search?
 Here are Google’s guidelines: